-Centers for Disease Control and Prevention (CDC) estimated data brings before us, a quite worrying fact about the growing problem of Arthritis across the world, especially in the USA.
+Centres for Disease Control and Prevention (CDC) estimated data brings before us, a quite worrying fact about the growing problem of Arthritis across the world, especially the USA.
 With the advancement of years, the number of people affected by arthritis and other joint-related issues has kept on increasing.
-In 2014, an estimated 54 million people were affected by it, and by 2020, 63 million people would be affected.
+In 2014, an estimated 54 million people were affected with it and by 2020, 63 million people would be affected.

-The CDC also does a future estimation that by 2025 onwards, 67 million people would have been affected and by 2045, 78 million people would report diagnosed with such problems.
+The CDC also does a future estimation that by 2025 onwards, 67 million people would have been affected and by 2045, 78 million people would report diagnosed by such problems.

-This calls for adequate knowledge that would help each one of us live sustainably in the future.
-Such joint disorders can be treated by joint replacement surgeries, joint injections, etc and joint injection with fluoroscopic guidance is one of the most practiced methods known to provide relief.
+This calls for adequate knowledge which would help each one of us live sustainably in future.
+Such joint disorders can be treated by joint replacement surgeries, joint injections etc and joint injection with fluoroscopic guidance is one of the most practised methods known to provide relief.